clementtech/AiChat/README.md

-Chat with anyone you wish to :O
+Currently a AI Chatbot to chat with any characters you wish to :o